beefoo/climate-wall-docs/_research/README.md

 ## User research, feedback, and testing

 The design and development of the Climate Wall will be iterative and driven by feedback from the public, staff, and team members.
+You can find [results of our studies here](studies.html).

 ### User research process